jonocodes/awesome-keyboards/marp-slides.md

 <!--
 * For now we are stuck with using keyboards.
 * Typing at a desk for hours a day can only be so ergonomic.
+* How we we minimize repetitive stress injuries?
 -->

 ---